bradleyboehmke/bradleyboehmke/tutorials/barchart.md

 ## 6 Dayton, OH  Upper 2014 0.2035
 {% endhighlight %}

-&#9755; *See [Working with packages](http://bradleyboehmke.github.io/tutorials/data_wrangling) for more information on data transformation and reshaping with the dplyr and tidyr packages.*
+&#9755; *See [Tidy & transform your data](http://bradleyboehmke.github.io/tutorials/data_wrangling) for more information on data transformation and reshaping with the dplyr and tidyr packages.*

 We can now create our basic bar chart that is a side-by-side comparison.